tetra-framework/tetra/docs/components.md

 ## Built in server methods

-There are a number of built in server methods:
+There are a number of built-in server methods:

 ### `update`

-The `update` method instructs the component to rerender after the public method has completed, sending the updated html to the browser and "morphing" the DOM.
-Usually public methods do this by default, however if this has been turned off and you want to conditionally update the html you can use this:
+The `update` method instructs the component to rerender after the public method has completed, sending the updated HTML to the browser and "morphing" the DOM.
+Usually public methods do this by default.
+However, if this has been turned off with `update=False`, and you want to conditionally update the html, you can use this:

 ``` python
 @default.register